Laastine/hinterland/README.md

 Log frame render speed and run windowed mode with `cargo run --features windowed`

-Tested with Rust 1.21 with macOS and Linux
+Tested with Rust 1.21 (and nightly 1.23) with macOS and Linux

 ## Asset licences